 Unlike chicken, properly cooked medium pork should have a slightly pink center (the internal temperature will be 150 degrees Fahrenheit, according to the National Pork Board).
 Similarly, if you like your pork on the rarer side, the juices should run mostly clear, and the internal temperature should be at least 145 degrees.
 However, if you prefer your pork to be cooked a bit more thoroughly, the internal temperature of your pork should reach 155 degrees for the meat to be medium-well.
 Like it well-done?
 Pull out your pork when your meat thermometer reaches 160 degrees.

-Though, as with all other meats, the length of time for which you cook a hamburger should depend on the size and thickness of the burger itself, the meat of a medium-rare burger should feel firm while still yielding easily.
+The length of time for cooking a hamburger patty should depend on the size and thickness of the burger itself.
+The meat of a medium-rare burger should feel firm while still yielding easily.
 For a medium-well burger, keep the meat on the grill or in the oven until the patty feels more like a spring.
 A good general rule to remember with burgers is that an average inch-thick patty needs approximately 14 minutes of sizzle time to be cooked properly.
-For every quarter inch of burger thickness, you can add about three and a half minutes on the grill to make sure it’s cooked to perfection.
+For every quarter inch of burger thickness, you can add about three and a half minutes on the grill to make sure it's cooked to perfection.

 Though people's cooking preferences for steak may vary wildly, there's a simple trick you can do with just one hand that will help you differentiate between a steak that is medium-rare and one that is medium-well.
 All you need to do is bring your thumb and index finger together so you form the "OK" sign with your hand.
 If you press the fleshy part of your palm right below the thumb with your other hand, that will give you an idea of what a rare steak should feel like when you press it.